Voice-Driven Semantic Perception for UAV-Assisted Emergency Networks: SIREN framework

 \subsection{System implementation}

-In its current implementation, SIREN’s pipeline relies on a local instance of OpenAI Whisper~\cite{whisper} for offline ASR or on the Asssembly API~\cite{assemblyai2025docs}, a cloud-based ASR API.
+In its current implementation, SIREN’s pipeline relies on a local instance of OpenAI Whisper~\cite{whisper} for offline ASR or on the Assembly API~\cite{assemblyai2025docs}, a cloud-based ASR API.
 Information extraction is handled by the LLaMA~3.2 model~\cite{touvron2024llama3} deployed locally via the Ollama framework~\cite{ollama2024}, which provides the inference engine to identify location references, unit identifiers, emergency levels, and QoS expectations.
 To enforce the design's requirement for structured data, a strict JSON schema is applied at the prompt level.
-Given the probabilistic nature of the LLM outputs, they are audited by a validation layer comprising three deterministic NLP-based modules:

-\begin{enumerate} \item \textbf{Named Entity Recognition (NER):} A NER model implemented using the SpaCy library~\cite{spacy} is used to cross-check geographic entities extracted by the LLM, reducing the probability of spurious or incorrect location references.
+Given the probabilistic nature of the LLM outputs, they are audited by a validation layer comprising three deterministic NLP-based modules.
+First, \textbf{Named Entity Recognition (NER)} via the SpaCy library~\cite{spacy} cross-checks geographic entities extracted by the LLM.
+Second, \textbf{speaker diarization} results from the Assembly API are cross-referenced with extracted units to flag potential hallucinations.
+Third, \textbf{sentiment analysis} provided by the API calibrates the emergency severity level (e.g., escalating a "moderate" classification to "severe" if distress is detected).

-\item \textbf{Speaker diarization:} When available, speaker diarization results provided by the transcription Asssembly API are cross-referenced with the \textit{units} extracted by the LLM.
-Discrepancies, such as a mismatch between the number of detected speakers and extracted operational units, are flagged as potential issues or hallucinations, and trigger the validation layer to rectify the LLM output.

-\item \textbf{Sentiment analysis:} To calibrate the extracted emergency severity level and improve robustness against misclassification, SIREN uses the mean sentiment score across transcript segments, provided by the Asssembly API.
-If the LLM classifies an event as \textit{moderate} while sentiment indicates a strong negative affect, such as panic or distress, the emergency level is escalated to \textit{severe} or \textit{critical}.
-Conversely, neutral or positive sentiment may trigger a downward adjustment. \end{enumerate}

 Finally, validated location entities are mapped to geographic coordinates using Geopy~\cite{geopy} and rendered through an interactive web-based interface using Folium~\cite{folium}.
 As depicted in Fig.~\ref{fig:mapSample}, this interactive map displays the identified units and their specific communications requirements, providing operators with quick situational awareness.
 While the structured output is designed to support autonomous network management, this visualization ensures that human operators can monitor and validate the semantic context of voice communications.